 Renting an electric car in Iceland is more affordable, better for the environment, and it gives you a superior driving experience overall.
 There’s no good reason not to rent one!

-How much is the new per-kilometer tax?
+How much is the new per-kilometer tax in Iceland?

 Explore Iceland in an electric vehicle with Holdur Car Rental